carlsmith/htme/README.md

 to each of them:

 1. Each type of element (DIV, SVG, IMG etc) is implemented as a custom class that you can instantiate directly or subclass and extend.
-These classes have common parent classes that implement flexible constructor signatures (making it easy to create elements) with a complementary suite of powerful operators (making it easy to mutate the attributes or children of an existing element).
+These classes have common parent classes that implement flexible constructor signatures (making it easy to create elements) with a complementary suite of powerful operators (making it easy to mutate the attributes or children of existing elements).

-Elements are just containers for state (an attributes dictionary with a list of child elements).
+   Elements are just containers for state (an attributes dictionary and list of child elements).
 The constructors and operators help with configuring the state.
 Whenever an element is rendered, it uses HTML syntax to represent its state.

 2. HTME provides an engine that is able to generate complete HTML5 documents from about twenty simple attributes, only requiring users to define the guts of the body as a tree of elements.

    The engine attributes use common defaults, so you will only typically edit a handful of them.

 ## Project Status